-Students are assigned a departmental faculty advisor after they have earned 36 credits and declared their major.
+Students are assigned a departmental faculty advisor after they have earned 36 credits, have completed their English and math requirement, and have declared their major.

 Accommodations for Students with Disabilities

 In compliance with Section 504 of the Rehabilitation Act (1973), the Americans with Disabilities Act (1990), and Connecticut State Laws, Albertus Magnus College provides reasonable accommodations to qualified students who choose to disclose their disability.
 Students seeking academic accommodations should contact the Director of Academic Special Needs Services at 203-773-8564 or dfrattini@albertus.edu.